Ed94/VEFontCache-Odin/docs/guide_architecture.md

 3. blit-from-atlas to render target draw list generation (`to_cache` & `cached`)

 Glyph transform & draw quads compute does an iteration for each of the 3 arrays.
-Nearly all the math for all three is there *except* for `to_cache`, which does its blitting compute in its glyph_buffer draw-list gen pass.
+Nearly all the math for all three is done there *except* for `to_cache`, which does its blitting compute in its glyph_buffer draw-list gen pass.

 glyph_buffer draw list generation paths for `oversized` and `to_cache` are unique to each.